Existence results in large-strain magnetoelasticity: Preliminaries

 The inverse $\boldsymbol{y}^{-1}$ of $\boldsymbol{y}$ turns out to have Sobolev regularity.
 Note that this makes sense since, by definition, $\boldsymbol{y}^{-1}$ is defined on the deformed configuration $\Omega^{\boldsymbol{y}}$, which is open by Lemma \ref{lem:deformed-configuration}.
 The Sobolev regularity of the inverse has been proved for more general classes of deformations, such as in \cite[Proposition 5.3]{barchiesi.henao.moracorral}, \cite[Theorem 9.3]{henao.moracorral.oliva}, \cite[Theorem 4.6]{qi}, and \cite[Theorem 8]{sverak}.
 For convenience of the reader, we recall the proof.
-Note that here the almost everywhere injectivity is assumed a priori.
+Note that, here, {\MMM we do not impose any regularity on the boundary}.

 \begin{proposition}[Global invertibility] Let $\boldsymbol{y}\in W^{1,p}(\Omega;\R^3)$ be almost everywhere injective with $\det \nabla \boldsymbol{y}>0$ almost everywhere.
 Then, $\boldsymbol{y}^{-1}\in W^{1,1}(\Omega^{\boldsymbol{y}};\R^3)$ with $\nabla \boldsymbol{y}^{-1}=(\nabla \boldsymbol{y})^{-1}\circ \boldsymbol{y}^{-1}$ almost everywhere in $\Omega^{\boldsymbol{y}}$.
 Moreover, $\cof\,\nabla \boldsymbol{y}^{-1}\in L^1(\Omega^{\boldsymbol{y}};\rtt)$ and $\det \nabla \boldsymbol{y}^{-1}\in L^1(\Omega^{\boldsymbol{y}})$. \end{proposition}